paritytech/ledgeracio/README.md

 This is to prevent accidental overwrites.

 The public key is not sensitive, and will be needed by anyone who wishes to verify signed allowlists.
-It will also be uploaded by `ledgeracio allowlist set-key`.
+It will also be uploaded to a Ledger device by `ledgeracio allowlist set-key`.
 The secret key allows generating signatures, and therefore must be kept secret.
 Ideally, it should never leave the machine it is generated on.

 #### Uploading an allowlist signing key to a device: `ledgeracio allowlist set-key`